Lott Cary: Early life and education

 In 1780, Lott Cary was born into slavery and humble surroundings in Charles City County, Virginia, on the plantation of John Bowry.

 In 1804, his master, a planter and Methodist minister hired Cary out in Virginia's capital city of Richmond, about 25 miles away.
 Bowry had arranged a one-year-long contract for Cary to work at the Shockoe tobacco warehouse.

 In 1807, Cary joined the First Baptist Church of Richmond, a congregation that included whites and African Americans.
 During the second Great Awakening and religious revivals of this period, Baptist and Methodist preachers recruited enslaved people into their congregations.
 Cary was baptized by its pastor, John Courtney.

 Cary learned to read the Bible and later attended a small school for enslaved people.
 Its twenty young men were taught by Deacon William Crane.
 He had come from Newark, New Jersey in 1812, opened a shoe store, and joined the First Baptist Church.
 Crane's students met three evenings each week to learn reading, writing, arithmetic, and the Bible.

 Cary went from working as a common laborer to a shipping clerk and supervisor of a tobacco warehouse on Tobacco Row in Richmond.
 His master sometimes rewarded Cary with five-dollar bills from the money he earned.
 He was also permitted to collect and sell small bags of waste tobacco for his profit.

 Freedom and career

 In 1813, Cary's first wife died.
 The same year, Cary used his savings to purchase his freedom and that of their two children for $850.

 As a free man, he continued to be both industrious and frugal.
 He and his family stayed in Richmond; many jobs were available, and the city had a growing free black community.
 In 1813, Cary became an official Baptist minister.
 He also became a lay medical practitioner while in Richmond.

-In 1815, he and Collin Teague helped form the African Baptist Missionary Society in Richmond.
+In 1815, he and Colin Teage helped form the African Baptist Missionary Society in Richmond.